 Anthems & Fanfares - In 1991 the National parade was preceded by music for the first time when "Fanfare for the Common man" was played through the tannoy.
 In 1993 the fanfare was played live for the first time.
 Between 2002 and 2004 the National Anthem was sung live by four Opera Singers during the preliminaries.
 The National Anthem was re-introduced before racing in 2013.
 Welsh opera stunner Katherine Jenkins did the honours.
-This tradition continues but since 2013 we no longer have the fanfare.
+This tradition continues and there was a fanfare again in 2018.

 Bechers Brook - The last horse and rider to jump the old style Bechers in a race before the fence was modified in October 1989 was Polar Nomad & Alan Merrigan in the 1989 National.
 The first combination to clear the new look Bechers were New Halen & Luke Harvey in the 1990 John Hughes.

 Baptism of Fire - Irish jockey Pat Malone who partnered outsider Thinking Cap in 1990 was not only having his first ride in the National but his first ride in the UK.
 Eddie Dempsey did even better.
 His winning ride on Caughoo in 1947 was also his first ride (and visit) in the UK.